adik1025/student_2026/README.md

 ## History

-This project is in its 3rd revision (aka 3.0).
+This project is now in its 4th major revision (4.0).
+It began as a fork of Fastpages, but has since evolved into an independent platform.
+The transition away from Fastpages was prompted by its deprecation and a shift in direction by its original authors toward Quarto, which no longer aligned with the needs of our community.

 The project was initially based on Fastpages.
 But this project has diverged from those roots into an independent entity.
 The decision to separate from Fastpages was influenced by the deprecation of Fastpages by authors.
 It is believed by our community that the authors of Fastpages turned toward Quatro.
 After that change of direction, Fastpages did not align with the Teacher's goals and student needs.
 The Open Coding Society project has more of a raw development blogging need.